On endomorphisms of projective varieties with numerically trivial canonical divisors: Preliminaries

 \section{Preliminaries}

 Let $X$ be a projective variety of dimension $n$.
-Throughout this paper, by a Cartier divisor we always mean an integral Cartier divisor.
+Throughout this paper, by a Cartier divisor, we always mean an integral Cartier divisor.
 We refer to \cite[Definitions 2.1 and 2.2]{MZ} for the numerical equivalence ($\equiv$) of $\R$-Cartier divisors and the weak numerical equivalence ($\equiv_w$) of $r$-cycles.
 Denote by $\N^1(X):=\NS(X) \otimes_{\Z} \mathbb{R}$ for the N\'eron-Severi group $\NS(X)$.
 One can also regard $\N^1(X)$ as the quotient vector space of $\R$-Cartier divisors modulo the numerical equivalence.
 Denote by $\N_r(X)$ the quotient vector space of $r$-cycles modulo the weak numerical equivalence.

 \begin{definition} Let $X$ be a projective variety.
 We define: \begin{itemize} \item $\Amp(X)$, the cone of classes of ample $\mathbb{R}$-Cartier divisors in $\N^1(X)$. \item $\Nef(X)$, the cone of classes of nef $\mathbb{R}$-Cartier divisors in $\N^1(X)$. \item $\Bigc(X)$, the cone of classes of big $\mathbb{R}$-Cartier divisors in $\N^1(X)$. \item $\PE^1(X)$, the closure of the cone of classes of effective $\mathbb{R}$-Cartier divisors in $\N^1(X)$. \item $\NE(X)$, the closure of the cone of classes of effective $1$-cycles with $\R$-coefficients in $\N_1(X)$. \end{itemize} \end{definition} Let $f:X\to X$ be a surjective endomorphism of a projective variety $X$ over an algebraically closed field $k$.
-By the projection formula, all the above cones are $f^*$ and $f_*$ invariant.
-Moreover, $f^*f_*=(\deg f) \id$ on $\N^1(X)$ and $\N_r(X)$ for any $r$; see \cite[Section 2.3]{Zh-comp}.
+Thanks to the finiteness of $f$, all the above cones are $f^*$ and $f_*$ invariant by the projection formula.
+Moreover, $f^*f_*=f_*f^*=(\deg f) \id$ on $\N^1(X)$ and $\N_r(X)$ for any $r$; see \cite[Section 2.3]{Zh-comp}.

 Denote by the set of fixed points of $f$.
 Denote by the set of periodic points of $f$.
 Denote by the set of preperiodic points of $f$.